AB-Blue/Map-Viewer/README.md

 --------------------------------------------------------------------------------------------------------------------------------------

 # Map visualization in 2D and 3D view
-## This application is available on the OneCode platform
+## This Web Application is available on the OneCode platform

 ![image](https://github.com/user-attachments/assets/c067f1a9-838c-4e03-ade9-a790a6808178)